An analysis of different electoral systems applied to Belgium's 2024 elections

 The Dutch electoral system applied to Belgium

-In typical Low Countries fashion, the Dutch electoral system is much simpler.
+The Dutch electoral system is much simpler.
 There is one electoral district encompassing the whole country.
 For every 0.67% of the vote a party gets, they get one of the 150 seats in the national parliament.
 If a party scores below 0.67%, they get no seats, making this the electoral threshold.
 Remaining seats are allocated one by one to the party with the highest average number of voters per seat.
 And that's it!

 There is a clear trend: large Walloon parties (MR, PS, Les Engagés) lose a lot of seats, which go to small parties as well as large Flemish parties.
 This happens even after the above correction for invalid/blanco votes and non-voters.
 The reason is three-fold.
 First, the Dutch system is less advantageous to large parties than the Belgian one, due to a low electoral threshold and a more proportional distribution of seats.
 This explains why small parties gained seats and large parties lost seats.
 Second, there exist quite a lot of small Walloon parties that do not reach the electoral threshold, but do take away votes from the other Walloon parties.
 Third, the Brussels electoral region has a higher ratio of representatives to eligible voters, because it has fewer eligible voters per inhabitant.
 Since almost all seats in Brussels go to Walloon parties, these last two reasons explain why only Walloon parties lose seats.